Subscribe to Our Blog

 “We identified an opportunity for emission measurements that would help ship operators overcome many of the challenges related to existing solutions,” said Finn Haugaard, Supply Chain Manager for Danfoss IXA.
 “To choose spectroscopy was a rather easy choice, as the technology had already proven to be effective in measuring, for example, sulfur, ammonia and various NOx gases.”

-From open-path air monitoring to remote sensing of forest canopies, Ocean Insight offers a range of solutions for environmental sensor integrators and end users.
+From open-path air monitoring to remote sensing of forest canopies, Ocean Optics offers a range of solutions for environmental sensor integrators and end users.
 Customers can use spectroscopy and multispectral imaging-based tools to analyze climate trends and make businesses smarter, more efficient and fully compliant with regulatory standards.

 “Forests, crops, freshwaters, snow, glaciers and the atmosphere are environmental elements playing a significant role in climate,” said Andreas Burkart, head of R&D for JB Hyperspectral.
 “Monitoring them helps us to have a comprehensive picture of natural processes and hopefully, will make us aware of the actions we need to take to preserve our planet.”

 For example, JB has a customer that uses its RoX instrument to measure the properties of snow.
-RoX is a self-contained, continuous monitoring system that uses an Ocean Insight Flame spectrometer (300-950 nm) for long-term measurements of solar radiance, reflected radiance and reflectance.
+RoX is a self-contained, continuous monitoring system that uses an Ocean Optics Flame spectrometer (300-950 nm) for long-term measurements of solar radiance, reflected radiance and reflectance.
 If algae or particulates including dust and black carbon cover the snow, more sunlight is absorbed and the melting process speeds up.
 “This is interesting because, in principle,” said Julitta, “if the snowmelt is faster, then the water availability at the end [of the process] could be changing.”

 Additional optical spectroscopy techniques are used for environmental analysis.
 For example, researchers have created fluorescence assays to measure the concentration of mercury in water, soil and fish.
 By using nanomaterials to create these high sensitivity assays, the researchers can use a modular fluorescence spectroscopy system for their measurements.
 The entire system fits into a small case and operates using battery power and a laptop computer.